 Even if you don’t have any Library fines, please consider making a donation, your generosity will be appreciated.

-Please call 403-440-6019 or drop by the Circulation Desk for more information.
+Please call 403-440-6019 or drop by the Service Desk for more information.

 Indigenous Science Speaker Series: Tsilhqot’in Nation v British Columbia – Aboriginal Title and Resource Management.
 Chief Joe Alphonse will be coming to Mount Royal University to speak about the significance of Tsilhqot’in Nation title win at the Supreme Court.
 3:30pm-5:30pm in the Ideas Visualization Lounge.
 Free Admission.
 Please register.